-5 ways to make resolutions stick
+5 ways to keep resolutions

-Why don’t we keep resolutions?
+Why don’t we stick to our goals?

 Do you want it to be different for 2019?
-What if 2019 was the year that you not only created resolutions, but stuck to them and achieved your goals?
+What if 2019 was the year that you not only created intentions, but stuck to them and achieved your goals?
 What would that mean to you?
 How would that make you feel?

 1. Start with the end in mind…